 This plan uses a national best practice1 Systemic Safety analysis to evaluate risk across the city's entire roadway system.
 This approach can identify patterns that may not be reflected in standard crash data sources by pairing the data with contextual factors, such as the number of travel lanes and roadway speeds, the type of on-street bicycle facility, the types and timing of signals at an intersection, if there are schools, businesses, parks, and other land uses along the road, and Big Data2 from connected vehicles on speeds and braking.
+Appendix D includes a technical memorandum summarizing the Systemic Safety Analysis.
 From the 61 contextual factors used for the analysis, six Risk Factors were found to account for the most frequent and most severe crashes (Table 1):